HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/hydrographic-network-simulated-active-inventory.rst

 - ``HydrographicNetworks`` already has one optional ``simulated_active`` slot.
 - ``Run.available_hydrographic_network_roles()`` already knows about that role.

-What is missing today is not the name, but the population path:
+What is missing today is not the name, and not the cell-field population path, but the final canonical vector population path:

 - no workflow step currently writes a persisted ``hydrographic_network_simulated_active`` geographic feature,